-China Eastern Airlines Receives First of 100-Aircraft Order
+China Eastern Airlines receives first of 100-aircraft order

 This signifies the full-fledged acceleration of large-scale commercial operations of the C919 with sizeable fleets.

-It is reported that China Eastern Airlines will launch a charter flight from Hong Kong to Shanghai with a C919 jet on June 1 this year, which is expected to carry Hong Kong university students traveling to Shanghai for an exchange program.
-This will mark the first commercial flight of the C919 outside the Chinese mainland.
+China Eastern Airlines will launch a charter flight from Hong Kong to Shanghai with a C919 jet on June 1 this year, which is expected to carry Hong Kong university students traveling to Shanghai for an exchange program.

 As the delivery of this 100-aircraft order commences, China Eastern Airlines' C919 fleet will continue to expand.
 It is expected that by the end of 2024, the fleet will reach 10 aircraft, with more routes being added to its network.